kodegut/TetraMasterSwiftUI/README.md

 ## Basic facts about the game:

-- Matchmaking and battles were inspired by the original Card Game (LINK)
+- Matchmaking and battles were inspired by the original (paper) Card Game
 - The player can choose 5 out of 9 random cards and can reshuffle the given cards if needed
 - The computer gets 5 random cards
 - The beginner of every match is set randomly